mpa139/allanlab/_pages/home.md

 ---

 ### Immune regulation and cancer immunosuppression
 T cells have a powerful ability to drive immune activation and promote clearance of infections and cancer.
-However, their function also promotes deleterious autoimmune and allergic inflammation.
-The immune system employs a variety of suppressive mechanisms, collectively referred to as immunoregulatory mechanisms, to restrain excessive inflammation.
+However, they can also promote deleterious autoimmune and allergic inflammation.
+The immune system employs a variety of suppressive mechanisms, collectively referred to as immunoregulatory mechanisms, to restrain excessive T cell activation.
 While immunoregulatory mechanisms therefore play a beneficial role, they can also suppress immune responses against cancer in a deleterious process known as immunosuppression.
 Immunoregulatory mechanisms therefore function as 'brakes' on immune activation and have important consequences in **inflammation** and **cancer**.

 Our research aims to uncover the molecular and cellular mechanisms underpinning host immune regulation and cancer immunosuppression.
 This will enable development of new therapies aimed at manipulating immune function in patients with autoimmunity and cancer.